Demanding civilian government, thousands defy military curfew in Sudan

 Sudanese sources told Reuters that Bashir was at the presidential residence under “heavy guard”.

+The military council set up a political committee that will meet political parties and foreign diplomats during the course of Friday, state media reported.
+The military council was also due to give a news conference on Friday.

 Ibn Auf also announced a state of emergency, a nationwide ceasefire and the suspension of the constitution.

-State television said there would be a curfew from 10 p.m. to 4 a.m.
+He also said there would be a curfew from 10 p.m. to 4 a.m.

 The main organiser of protests against Bashir, the Sudanese Professionals Association, rejected Ibn Auf’s plans.
 It called on protesters to maintain their sit-in outside the defence ministry.